Rep. C. Scott Franklin Buys Novo Nordisk A/S (NYSE:NVO) Shares

 Novo Nordisk A/S Increases Dividend

-The business also recently announced a semi-annual dividend, which was paid on Tuesday, April 8th.
-Stockholders of record on Monday, March 31st were paid a dividend of $0.7874 per share.
-This is a positive change from Novo Nordisk A/S’s previous semi-annual dividend of $0.51.
+The firm also recently declared a semi-annual dividend, which was paid on Tuesday, April 8th.
+Investors of record on Monday, March 31st were paid a $0.7874 dividend.
+This is a boost from Novo Nordisk A/S’s previous semi-annual dividend of $0.51.
+The ex-dividend date of this dividend was Monday, March 31st.
 This represents a dividend yield of 1.2%.
-The ex-dividend date of this dividend was Monday, March 31st.
-Novo Nordisk A/S’s payout ratio is currently 49.54%.
+Novo Nordisk A/S’s payout ratio is 49.54%.

 Hedge Funds Weigh In On Novo Nordisk A/S

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Optimist Retirement Group LLC increased its position in shares of Novo Nordisk A/S by 4.3% in the third quarter.
-Optimist Retirement Group LLC now owns 2,747 shares of the company’s stock valued at $327,000 after buying an additional 112 shares in the last quarter.
-M. Kulyk & Associates LLC increased its holdings in Novo Nordisk A/S by 3.9% in the 4th quarter.
-M. Kulyk & Associates LLC now owns 3,182 shares of the company’s stock worth $274,000 after acquiring an additional 119 shares in the last quarter.
-Center for Financial Planning Inc. raised its position in Novo Nordisk A/S by 72.4% during the fourth quarter.
-Center for Financial Planning Inc. now owns 293 shares of the company’s stock worth $25,000 after acquiring an additional 123 shares during the period.
-Tradewinds Capital Management LLC lifted its holdings in Novo Nordisk A/S by 2.6% during the fourth quarter.
-Tradewinds Capital Management LLC now owns 4,984 shares of the company’s stock valued at $429,000 after purchasing an additional 124 shares in the last quarter.
-Finally, Exencial Wealth Advisors LLC grew its position in shares of Novo Nordisk A/S by 0.5% in the fourth quarter.
-Exencial Wealth Advisors LLC now owns 23,094 shares of the company’s stock valued at $1,987,000 after purchasing an additional 124 shares during the period.
-Hedge funds and other institutional investors own 11.54% of the company’s stock.
+Large investors have recently bought and sold shares of the stock.
+Optimist Retirement Group LLC increased its stake in shares of Novo Nordisk A/S by 4.3% during the third quarter.
+Optimist Retirement Group LLC now owns 2,747 shares of the company’s stock valued at $327,000 after acquiring an additional 112 shares during the period.
+M. Kulyk & Associates LLC boosted its stake in Novo Nordisk A/S by 3.9% during the 4th quarter.
+M. Kulyk & Associates LLC now owns 3,182 shares of the company’s stock valued at $274,000 after purchasing an additional 119 shares in the last quarter.
+Center for Financial Planning Inc. increased its position in shares of Novo Nordisk A/S by 72.4% during the 4th quarter.
+Center for Financial Planning Inc. now owns 293 shares of the company’s stock valued at $25,000 after purchasing an additional 123 shares during the period.
+Tradewinds Capital Management LLC raised its stake in shares of Novo Nordisk A/S by 2.6% in the 4th quarter.
+Tradewinds Capital Management LLC now owns 4,984 shares of the company’s stock worth $429,000 after buying an additional 124 shares in the last quarter.
+Finally, Exencial Wealth Advisors LLC lifted its holdings in shares of Novo Nordisk A/S by 0.5% in the fourth quarter.
+Exencial Wealth Advisors LLC now owns 23,094 shares of the company’s stock valued at $1,987,000 after buying an additional 124 shares during the period.
+Institutional investors and hedge funds own 11.54% of the company’s stock.

 About Representative Franklin